bullbearnetwork/bbn-wallet/README.md

-# Rise UI
+# BBN UI

-Rise is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
-For more information please refer to our website: https://rise.vision/.
+BBN is a next generation crypto-currency and blockchain application platform, written entirely in JavaScript.
+For more information please refer to our website: https://BBN.vision/.

-This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the Rise client.
+This repository contains the [AngularJS](https://angularjs.org/) based user-interface submodule of the BBN client.

 ## Installation